Professor Simon Dixon BSc (Southampton), MSc (York), PhD (Sheffield)

 - Economic evaluation.

 I am interested in supervising Research Students wishing to develop the methods of economic evaluation and benefit valuation.
-I am particularly interested in willingness to pay methods and the development of a more empirically based QALY approach, including the role of sequences and process utility.
+I am particularly interested in empirical ethics and a more empirically based QALY approach, including the role of sequences and process utility.

 - Director Health Economics and Decision Science (HEDS)